Wesley S. B. Woolhouse: Biography

-From 1830 to 1837 he was Deputy Secretary of the Nautical Almanac.
+From 1830 to 1837 he was Deputy Secretary of The Nautical Almanac.
 In 1844 he became editor of The Lady's and Gentleman's Diary, and continued in this role until 1865.
-A problem he published in The Lady's and Gentleman's Diary was the inspiration for Thomas Kirkman to publish his first mathematical work, on Kirkman's schoolgirl problem, beginning the mathematical study of combinatorial designs.
+A problem he published in The Lady's and Gentleman's Diary was the inspiration for Thomas Kirkman to publish his first mathematical work, Kirkman's schoolgirl problem, beginning the mathematical study of combinatorial designs.

-His book, Essays on Musical Intervals, Harmonics, and the Temperament of the Musical Scale, advocated 19-tone equal temperament and used a division of the octave into 730 parts, now designated as Woolhouse units, for measuring musical intervals.
+His book, Essays on Musical Intervals, Harmonics, and the Temperament of the Musical Scale, advocated for 19 equal temperament and used a division of the octave into 730 parts, now designated as Woolhouse units, for measuring musical intervals.

 He is credited with a formula for numerical integration.
+He is also credited for Woolhouse's Formula, used to estimate the present value of 1/m-thly life annuities.

 In 1848 he was a co-founder of the Institute of Actuaries.

 He died on 12 August 1893 and was buried in a family grave on the western side of Highgate Cemetery.

-His daughter, Emma Mary (Woolhouse) Rea, married musician Dr. William Rea of Newcastle upon Tyne, England.
+His daughter, Emma Mary Rea (nee Woolhouse), married musician William Rea of Newcastle upon Tyne, England.